Introduction to AWS Pricing to Help You Optimize Cloud Costs

 - Convertible RIs: Customers can exchange the Convertible RI for another one with new attributes, including instance family, instance type, platform, scope, and tenancy.

-There are three payment options for Reserved Instances:
+There are three payment options for AWS Reserved Instances:

 - No upfront: No upfront payment is required.
 RIs are billed monthly.
 This option allows you to preserve capital to invest in other projects